dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 	2. DB, is the database object for the business
 	3. The business function, here in our example is to debit 30$ for A's balance

-What will happen when the process crashed immediately after the success of decrement of A's balance?
+What will happen when the process crashed immediately after the success of decrement for A's balance?
 After a timeout, DTM will call the check-back URL to query whether the decrement is successful or unsuccessful.
 We can accomplish the check-back service by pasting the following code:

 ``` Go
 	app.GET(BusiAPI+"/QueryPrepared", dtmutil.WrapHandler2(func(c *gin.Context) interface{} {